djarky/Keychan/README.md

 This repo is a simple backup, I don't use to document all code and changes (branches and hex number that i dont understand) simply `/src` folder in a `main` branch contain subfolders with most recient, last, or important version👀;and `misc` branch contain everything else disaster 💣

-For grafics use tools like [GBMB and GBTD](https://github.com/gbdk-2020/GBTD_GBMB) , and GBtool MegamanX to convert bmp/png images that made with various other programs (PicsArt, 8bits painted, and Pixilart for Android and MSpaint :v) also i use  AI Tools (dalle mini, léxica art and stable diffusion)
+For grafics use tools like [GBMB and GBTD](https://github.com/gbdk-2020/GBTD_GBMB) , and [GBTK MegamanX](http://www.yvan256.net/projects/gameboy/#gbtk) to convert bmp/png images that made with various other programs (PicsArt, 8bits painted, and Pixilart for Android and MSpaint :v) also i use  AI Tools (dalle mini, léxica art and stable diffusion)

 For music use [🥛Milky Tracker](https://milkytracker.org/) to composite, and [gb-player](https://github.com/AntonioND/gbt-player) to play it, also i made dinamic music using sound registers directly